 If you are interested in serving on one of our Worship Ministries please let us know

 Acolytes are open to boys and girls 10 years and up.
 Acolytes are trained and prepared to assist at the altar in all regular and special services.
-Supervised by Nancy Dymond.

 Mission & Purpose: Our mission and purpose is multi-fold.
 Acolytes lead the processions and recessions at all services.
 We are responsible for lighting and extinguishing the candles on the free standing and high altars.
-We assist our rector (as well as guest clergy) and deacon in the sanctuary during the offertory and at communion.
+We assist our Transition Priest (as well as guest clergy) and deacon in the sanctuary during the offertory and at communion.

 Mission & Purpose: to prepare the necessary linens and vessels for the celebration of the Eucharist.